 The multi-faceted nature of indigenous capital and its integration with the open political process could also account for Prof. D.R.
 Gadgil's observation that the Deccan lacked an indigenous class of professional merchants.
-His argument is based on archival documents, which show that professional merchants and money lenders of the eighteenth century were people who had migrated into the Deccan.
+His argument is based on archival documents which show that professional merchants and money lenders of the 18th century were people who had migrated into the Deccan.
 This is more a problem of reading archival documents in the appropriate context, rather than a substantive argument.
-Money lending and grain trade related activities were carried out by indigenous agents, but historically, these people also played the politics of landed rights as a method ( and probably the quickest, though riskier one ) of achieving upward socio-economic mobility.
+Money lending and grain trade related activities were carried out by indigenous agents, but historically, these people also played the politics of landed rights as a method of achieving upward socio-economic mobility.
 They bought themselves posts of Kulkarnis and Deshmukhs and it is in these capacities that we meet them in the archival documents that are mainly land revenue related.
-Archival documents get generated only in response to the interaction of economic agents with the government or the state and hence archival documents tend to exaggerate the importance of the agents relationship with the state or the government relative to the whole spectrum of relationships in which the agent could be engaging.
-If a person does not appear in the archival records as a lender does not mean that he was not lending to other agents.
-On the other hand, migrant merchants, lacking the essential roots in local politics, are to be seen as pure merchants and money lenders to the government.
-To illustrate this point, let us look at the career of Kashi Ranganath Warpe, a Kulkarni in the early eighteenth century.
-We first meet him in the early 1680's as the Deshkulkarni and lekhak of Jawlixvl".
+On the other hand, migrant merchants, lacking the roots in local politics, are to be seen as pure merchants and money lenders.
+To illustrate this point, let us look at the career of Kashi Ranganath Warpe, a Kulkarni in the early 18th century.
+We first meet him in the early 1680's as the Deshkulkarni and lekhak of Jawli.
 Then we meet him in an inampatra of Rajaram, dated 20-4-1689.
 He is referred to as an old servant of the King, extremely loyal to "the feet of the swami".
-He rendered valuable service while Rajaram was besieged at Panhala, and Rajaram granted him the village Sebawane in inam In September 1691, Kashi Ranganath bought for himself the Kulkarni watan of Akurde near Kolhapur for a sum of Rs.175xx.
+He rendered valuable service while Rajaram was besieged at Panhala, and Rajaram granted him the village Sebawane in inam.
+In September 1691, Kashi Ranganath bought for himself the Kulkarni watan of Akurde near Kolhapur for a sum of Rs.175.
 The three co-sharers of that Kulkarni watan had fallen into land revenue arrears and approached Kashi Ranganath who bought the watan.
-Thus, Kashi Ranganath was by then considered a wealthy man, who owned land and supplied men, had political contacts, and hence could be considered willing to\ buy a watan and manage the locality sufficiently well to ensure its profitability.
+Thus, Kashi Ranganath was by then considered a wealthy man, who owned land and supplied men, had political contacts, and hence could be considered willing to buy a watan and manage the locality sufficiently well to ensure its profitability.